393mats/masao.app.library-2/README.md

 <div id="plt2"></div>
 ```

-And then, write an initialize method with the JS into <body\>.
+And then, write an Initialization method with the JS into <body\>.

 ```